 Each neighborhood that sees this coming should have the right to be involved.
 But there’s no General Plan telling people what is coming.
 There is no General Plan discussion and debate—which would take years before the City Council, given how slow they go, but really should only take months.
 City Council is avoiding that overall debate.
 They have mired themselves in one fight after another after another.
 Then they blame local neighborhood as NIMBYs.
 This is so wrong, sneaky, underhanded, and unfair.
 The City Council has created these individual fights because they won’t do their job and just redo the General Plan.

 So the Neighborhood Integrity Initiative forces the City Council to update the General Plan in the next two years and put a moratorium on all spot zoning for developers while that goes on.

-In 2010, when Michael LoGrande was chosen by Mayor Villaraigosa to succeed Gail Goldberg, Mark Winograd wrote a column for us in The Planning Report.
+In 2010, when Michael LoGrande was chosen by Mayor Villaraigosa to succeed Gail Goldberg as planning director, Mark Winogrond wrote a column for us in The Planning Report.
 He concluded that LoGrande was a planning facilitator, not even a planner, and that his appointment meant there was really no one in charge of the built environment of Los Angeles.
 His selection signified that the Council wanted no one to be the steward of the built environment, except for themselves in their own districts.
 Is that your take today?